Table of Contents

-Benefits of amazing welcome emails include reduced time until first purchase, increased lifetime value (LTV), boosted conversion rates, and increased brand affinity and long-term loyalty.
+Benefits of amazing welcome emails include reduced time until first purchase, increased lifetime value (LTV), boosted conversion rates, increased brand affinity, and long-term loyalty.
 Of course, the best-case scenario is that a new subscriber that has just received a welcome email will choose to take advantage and buy!
 In this case, you’d skip the next “step,” and, with your automation rules in place, you’d go on to include them in a first-time to second-time buyer campaign.

 ► Subscriber re-engagement.
 You should give those who subscribe but do not immediately buy a nudge after a defined amount of time.
 Do this by creating excitement with exclusivity, like inviting them to a private sale.
 You can also build a personalized email-to-web experience based on your subscriber’s brief behavior with your brand.

 ► First-time buyer (post-purchase).
 Congrats — the first purchase has been made!
 Now it’s time to send a post-purchase email to this segment of customers with personalized recommendations based on what they just purchased.
 You can also add an incentive to drive them toward their next purchase.
 The value of post-purchase emails for first-time buyers can’t be overstated.

 “It’s a sad fact that many brands still struggle to convert customers from first-time to repeat buyers.
 Sadder still — many don’t even have a strategic goal to measure and optimize toward that goal.
 70%-80% of a typical e-commerce business’ customers are single-order customers!
 Ensuring you optimize the post-purchase flow to understand the experience, build on the engagement and drive to the second purchase is perhaps the biggest problem in marketing.
 It’s also a problem that many brands aren’t even focused on.”